respeer-ai/docs/docs/en_US/CheCko/CheckInitialSettings.md

 ### Swap application id

 Swap application spec is provided by Linera Hacker community.
 Here we just integrate it for easy access.
-Users can deploy their own Swap application and then change application ID to the one they deployed.
+Users can deploy their own Swap application and then change the application ID to the one they deployed.

 <center>
 <kbd>